stickhero23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 100-empty_casks script prints empty files and directory names The script 101-gifs displays gif files in directory and subdirectory 102-acrostic creates an acrostic
+The 100-empty_casks script prints empty files and directory names The script 101-gifs displays gif files in directory and subdirectory 102-acrostic creates an acrostic the script 103-the_biggest_fan parses tsv files logs of web server and prints the top 11